clemens-k/learn-podman/LEARNING_PLAN.md

 ## Success Criteria

-- [ ] All work packages completed with comprehensive documentation
+- [x] **WP1: Foundation and History** - All work packages completed with comprehensive documentation
 - [ ] Practical examples tested and verified
 - [ ] Migration strategy validated with a real application
 - [ ] Autostart configuration successfully implemented